 The prospects of “vaccine nationalism” are an alarming development for COVID-19.
 They are aggravated by the looming US-China divide but also by the lack of global leadership from the US for any alternative to it.
-These aggravations are hurting the potential for the World Health Organization (WHO) to enable a form of “vaccine multilateralism”.
+These aggravations are hurting the potential for the emergence of “vaccine multilateralism”, whether through the World Health Organization (WHO), the G-20 or some other global forum.
 But one can still identify some countervailing signs from an initiative known as the ACT-Accelerator initiative and its vaccine development pillar.
 More public awareness needs to be mobilized in support of this initiative – and in support of vaccine multilateralism generally.
 The message has to be – and can be – that “We’re only safe if we’re all safe”.

 Vaccine Nationalism versus Vaccine Multilateralism